-Applicable Law
+Applicable law

-The main law governing competition law in South Africa is the Competition Act 89 of 1998 (Competition Act).
+The main law governing competition law in South Africa is the Competition Act.

-The Competition Act applies to all economic activity in South Africa and it is enforced by the Competition Commission, the Competition Tribunal and the Competition Appeal Court (CAC).
+The Competition Act applies to all economic activity in South Africa and it is enforced by the Competition Commission, the Competition Tribunal and the Competition Appeal Court.